pantheon-systems/rpmbuild-composer/README.md

 ## Releasing to Package Cloud

-Any time a commit is merged on the master branch, then the composer RPM is built and pushed up to Package Cloud in pantheon/internal-staging/fedora/#.
+Any time a pull request is created, then the composer RPM is built and pushed up to Package Cloud in pantheon/internal-staging/fedora/#.

 In the example, # is the fedora build number (19, 20, 22).
 Note that Composer is only installed on app servers, and there are no app servers on anything prior to f22; therefore, at the moment, we are only building for f22.

-To release a new version of Composer, simply update the VERSION.txt file and commit.
-Run `make` to build locally.
-Push to master to have an official RPM built and pushed to Package Cloud staging via Circle CI.
+This repository does NOT automatically promote the internal-staging RPM to internal (production) when the PR is merged to master.
+This step must be done manually.

 ## Provisioning Composer on Pantheon